A Fefferman-Stein inequality for the Carleson operator: Introduction

 holds for all weight functions $w$, where $p'$ denotes the conjugate exponent of $p$, that is $1/p+1/p'=1$.
 By weight we mean a non-negative locally integrable function.

-Inequalities like $\eqref{FSineq}$ have been of considerable interest in recent years.
-On an informal level, given an operator $U$ and an exponent $p \in [1,\infty)$, one studies if there is a constant $C<\infty$ such that
+The question of the existence of inequalities like \eqref{FSineq} has been raised on a more general level.
+More precisely, given an operator $U$ and an exponent $p \in [1,\infty)$, one may attempt to identify a controlling maximal operator $\mathfrak{M}$ for which there is a constant $C<\infty$ such that

-holds for all admissible functions $f$ and weights $w$, where $\mathfrak{M}$ is a suitable maximal operator.
-By an elementary duality argument, one can use inequality \eqref{GeneralFS} to transfer bounds from $\mathfrak{M}$ to $U$, that is,
+holds for all admissible functions $f$ and weights $w$.
+An inequality like \eqref{GeneralFS}, together with an elementary duality argument, allows to transfer bounds from $\mathfrak{M}$ to $U$, that is,

 for $q,\tilde{q}\geq p$.
-Then, for any fixed exponent $p$, it is of particular interest to identify a maximal operator $\mathfrak{M}$ satisfying \eqref{GeneralFS} which is \textit{optimal}, in the sense that Lebesgue space bounds for $\mathfrak{M}$ allow one to obtain optimal Lebesgue space bounds for $U$ via \eqref{Bounds}.
-See Bennett and Harrison \cite{BH}, Bennett \cite{Be13} and Córdoba and Rogers \cite{CR2014} for recent examples of such optimal control by maximal operators.
+This induces a concept of \textit{optimality} in the maximal operator $\mathfrak{M}$ and the weighted inequalities \eqref{GeneralFS}; for any fixed exponent $p$, we would like to determine a maximal operator $\mathfrak{M}$ whose Lebesgue space bounds allow to recover optimal Lebesgue space bounds for $U$ via \eqref{Bounds}.

+In this paper we address the problem of controlling the Carleson operator and more general maximally modulated Calderón--Zygmund operators by an optimal maximal function.
+Despite the oscillatory nature of these operators, the techniques we make use of are closer to Calderón--Zygmund theory.
+We start therefore with a careful inspection of inequalities of the type \eqref{GeneralFS} in the context of Calderón--Zygmund operators.